rhomobile/rhomobile-docs/eb/en/edge/api/printing.md

             printer.disconnect();
         }

-* When you call searchPrinters() with Bluetooth search (with CONNECTION_TYPE_ANY or CONNECTION_TYPE_BLUETOOTH) then **all** Bluetooth devices around you will be discovered.
-You may see a lot of pairing requests to non-printer devices and should just cancel or ignore them.
-This happens because we cannot detect that the device is a printer until the device is paired.
-It is recommended that the BT Address or WiFi MAC Address is also used when searching for printers.
+* When calling searchPrinters() with Bluetooth search (CONNECTION_TYPE_ANY or CONNECTION_TYPE_BLUETOOTH), all local Bluetooth devices--including non-printers--will be discovered and send pairing requests.
+Just cancel or ignore them.
+This happens because the software cannot detect non-printers until after the device is paired.
+It is recommended that the BT or Wi-Fi MAC address also be used when searching for printers.

+* Before calling searchPrinters() with USB search (CONNECTION_TYPE_ANY or CONNECTION_TYPE_USB), you should configure the device's USB controller for "USB Host mode" and reboot.

+* When calling searchPrinters() with USB search (with CONNECTION_TYPE_ANY or CONNECTION_TYPE_USB), all USB Printers connected to the device will be discovered.
+If USB printers are not supported by SDK or device, searchPrinters function should return PRINTER_STATUS_ERR_UNSUPPORTED.

-* When you call searchPrinters() with Usb search (with CONNECTION_TYPE_ANY or CONNECTION_TYPE_USB) then you should configure your device USB controller as "USB Host mode" and should reboot device after the configuration.
-USB connection is not supported on QLn320 printer.searchPrinters should not return any non-printer devices,If USB printers are not supported by SDK or device searchPrinters function should return PRINTER_STATUS_ERR_UNSUPPORTED; (for example executing searchPrinters on Android device with connectionType set to CONNECTION_TYPE_USB should return PRINTER_STATUS_ERR_UNSUPPORTED);
+* USB connection is not supported on QLn320; `printer.searchPrinters` should return no non-printer devices.
+If USB printers are not supported by SDK or device, searchPrinters function should return PRINTER_STATUS_ERR_UNSUPPORTED; For example, executing searchPrinters on Android device with connectionType set to CONNECTION_TYPE_USB should return PRINTER_STATUS_ERR_UNSUPPORTED.